-2014 study from Harvard and LSE that suggests the conventional explanations for Americans’ relative poorer health are not sufficient and social policy needs to be examined more thoroughly.
+2014 study from Harvard and the London School of Economics that suggests that the conventional explanations for U.S. residents’ relatively poor health are not sufficient and social policy needs to be examined more thoroughly.

 2014 study in the Journal of Policy Analysis and Management explores whether having legal access to contraception can improve the prospects of lower-income women.